-We strongly advise you not to travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
+You should not travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
 If you are in Somalia, we strongly urge you to leave if it is safe to do so.
 Somalia is not safe for tourism.
 If you are in Somalia, you should have robust personal security measures in place.

-In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible terrorist targets include commercial and public areas known to be frequented by foreigners such as hotels, clubs, restaurants, bars, government and foreign interests, embassies, schools, markets and shopping areas, places of worship, transport and transport infrastructure, including airports and aircraft, foreign oil companies, oil infrastructure and oil fields, residential areas, outdoor recreation events, tourist areas and historic sites.
 Australians should be particularly vigilant in the lead-up to and during all religious festivals, particularly Ramadan, and days of national significance as militants have used such occasions to mount attacks.

 Ongoing very high threat of kidnapping in all parts of Somalia

 There is an ongoing very high threat of kidnapping in all parts of Somalia, including in Puntland and Somaliland.
 Kidnappers may be motivated by crime or terrorism.